M0kcry/Notes-THM/README.md

 -cd [i.e. Pictures] change directory.
 Once in the desired directory type -ls to show everything in that directory.

--cat concatenate/output files/files content.
+-cat concatenate/output files or files content.
 By writing -cat in a file that contains some .txt or pictures, it will output it.
 Shortcut : cat /home/Ubuntu/Documents/.txt

 -pwd prints the full name of the actual working directory.